Skip to Main Content

 Robert J. Turngren, MD, MBA

-Senior Vice President/Chief Physician Executive, Samaritan Health Services
+Senior Vice President & Chief Physician Executive, Samaritan Health Services

-Subsequent leadership roles included vice president of Centegra Primary Care in Crystal Lake, Ill., and president of the Meriter Medical Group in Madison, Wis.
+During his time at Carle, he held various leadership positions including six years on the Clinic Board of Governors with two years as board chair.
+Subsequent leadership roles included vice president of Centegra Primary Care in Crystal Lake, Illinois, and president of the Meriter Medical Group in Madison, Wisconsin.